Ajay Tyagi

-Ajay Tyagi (born c.
-2000) is an Indian professional rower and a Naib Subedar in the Indian Army.
-He competes in the lightweight double sculls (LM2x) and quadruple sculls (LM4x) events.
-He won a gold medal at the Asian Rowing Championships in 2025.
+Ajay Tyagi (born 10 June 1999) is an Indian professional rower who competes in the lightweight double sculls (LM2x) and quadruple sculls (LM4x) events.
+He is an Asian Rowing Championship gold medalist and serves as a Naib Subedar in the Indian Army.

 Early life

-Tyagi was born in Sara village, near Modinagar in the Ghaziabad district of Uttar Pradesh.
-His father, Rakesh Tyagi, is a farmer.
-He participated in 5,000-meter running events at the state level before joining the military.
+Tyagi was born in Sara village, Ghaziabad district, Uttar Pradesh.
+His father, Rakesh Tyagi, is a farmer and his mother's name is Kusum.
+He has a younger brother named Avnish Tyagi.

 Military career

-Tyagi enlisted in the Indian Army in 2018.
-He serves in the Bombay Engineer Group (also known as the Bombay Sappers), a regiment in the Corps of Engineers.

-He was selected for rowing training in 2021 during a talent scouting drive at the Army Rowing Node (ARN) in Pune.
-Selection was based on his anthropometric parameters, specifically his height (6 ft 2 in) and cardiovascular endurance from distance running.
-Following his gold medal performance at the Asian Championships in 2025, he holds the rank of Naib Subedar.
+Tyagi enlisted in the Indian Army in 2018 and serves in the Bombay Engineer Group (Bombay Sappers).
+He was selected for rowing training in 2021 at the Army Rowing Node (ARN) in Pune based on anthropometric parameters.